kashmir54/kashmir54.github.io/_ctfs/L3akCTF2024/index.md

 # L3akCTF 2024

 Welcome to another CTF writeup.
 I did some CTFs early this year but didn't publish writeups, but here we are, back again.
 This time I played L3akCTF 2024 in the weekend time.
-We participated as [ISwearGoogledIt](https://ctftime.org/team/109689) with [Razvi](https://razvioverflow.github.io/) and [Bubu](https://albertofdr.github.io/).
+We participated as [ISwearGoogledIt](https://ctftime.org/team/109689) with my mates [Razvi](https://razvioverflow.github.io/) and [Bubu](https://albertofdr.github.io/).
 We got on top 20! 🔥 Let's get started:

 <br>